 Puebla gastronomy, as part of Mexican cuisine tradition, was inscribed on UNESCO "Intangible Cultural Heritage List" in 2010.
 Puebla is worldwide known for its rich historical heritage, artistic diversity and architectural beauty.
-Many nuns, in the colonial convents of the city, were excellent cooks and made up a large diversity of dishes that provide to Puebla traditional gastronomy a worldwide fame.
+Many nuns, in the colonial convents of the city, were excellent cooks and made up a large diversity of street food and dishes that provide to Puebla traditional gastronomy a worldwide fame.

-List of dishes and street food
+List of food and dishes

-These are sweet potate-based candies flavored with different fruits such as strawberry, orange or lime and come wrapped up like cigars.
+Camotes are sweet potate-based candies flavored with different fruits such as strawberry, orange or lime and come wrapped up like cigars.

 Cemitas are a kind of sandwich served on a sesame-seed roll.
 The featured protein varies, common choices are pork "milanesa" and "pata de puerco", but it's nearly always accompanied by avocado, cheese, onion, olive oil, Serrano chili rajas or Chilpotle and some pápalo (summer cilantro) leaves.